No need to break the bank to fulfil your Nat Geo safari dreams.

 Day 6: Exploring Naivasha — Mount Longonot & Crescent Island

 The hike is pretty simple for a moderately fit person, and you don’t need a guide.
-Factor in another 2 hrs if you want to walk around the crater.
+Factor in another two hours if you want to walk around the crater.

 – Matatu from Lake Naivasha to Naivasha Town — KES100